uwescience/HackWeek-Toolkit/docs/Venues/Venues-Ideas.md

 offices, and each participant is assigned a desk in a shared office for the duration of the workshop.
 Participants used these offices for focused project work as well as break-out sessions.
-The Lorentz Center requires an application ~12-18 months in advance of the workshop and while it is not stricly necessary to have a researcher based in the Netherlands on the organizing committee, one mandate of the Center is for workshops to engage the Dutch research community, where inclusion of a researcher based at a Dutch institution can be helpful.
+The Lorentz Center requires an application ~12-18 months in advance of the workshop and is available for workshops across the natural sciences, computational sciences as well as the humanities and social sciences.
+While it is not stricly necessary to have a researcher based in the Netherlands on the organizing committee, one mandate of the Center is for workshops to engage the Dutch research community, where inclusion of a researcher based at a Dutch institution can be helpful.